API development lifecycle

 You can leverage these environments to synchronize API proxy development processed with your SDLC.
 Each environment is defined by a network address, enabling you to segregate traffic between the API proxies that you are working on, and those that are being accessed by apps at runtime.
 The network addresses available for each environment is defined in the set of VirtualHosts available in that environment.

 secure.
-Default defines an HTTP address, while secure defines an HTTP/S address, with pre-configured server-side SSL.
+Default defines an HTTP address, while secure defines an HTTP/S address, with pre-configured server-side TLS/SSL.
 In an API proxy configuration, you indicate which VirtualHosts the ProxyEndpoint should listen on.
 When promoting to prod, you typically disable HTTP by removing the

 default VirtualHost from the API proxy configuration.